FAQ

 Your phone captures short audio buffers in memory, runs them through a sound classifier on the device, and immediately discards the audio.
 Nothing is written to storage.
 Nothing is sent to a server.
 Not even in crash reports.
 You can verify this by putting your phone in airplane mode; the app keeps working.

 Apple's Sound Recognition is a good starting point and runs entirely on-device.
 SoundSense goes further in three ways.
-It lets you train your phone on your specific sounds, in three samples.
 It scales alerts to urgency, so a fire alarm and a microwave beep are never treated the same.
-And it uses context, where you are, what time it is, what is normal for the environment, to decide how loudly to interrupt you.
+It uses context, where you are, what time it is, what is normal for the environment, to decide how loudly to interrupt you.
+And it keeps a rich timeline of every detection, so you can review your day.
 Apple's feature is a useful baseline.
-SoundSense is built specifically for people who depend on sound awareness every day.
+SoundSense is built specifically for people who depend on sound awareness every day, and both can run together.
 Read the full comparison.

 Yes.
-SoundSense delivers alerts through visual notifications, haptics, and Apple Watch vibrations.
+SoundSense delivers alerts through visual notifications and haptics.
 It does not depend on your hearing aids or implant to work.
+A dedicated Apple Watch app is coming later.
 If you use Made for iPhone hearing aids, audio cues can also route there if you want them.

 Not in 2026. iOS came first because it lets us guarantee the privacy and performance story on one platform.
 Android is on the roadmap, after the iOS app earns it.